No Free Lunch From Random Feature Ensembles: Scaling Laws and Near-Optimality Conditions: Introduction

 Ensembling methods are a well-established tool in machine learning for reducing the variance of learned predictors.
 While traditional ensemble approaches like random forests \citep{Breiman2001} and XGBoost \citep{Chen2016} combine many weak predictors, the advent of deep neural networks has shifted the state of the art toward training a single large predictor \citep{LeCun2015}.
 However, deep neural networks still suffer from various sources of variance, such as finite datasets and random initialization \citep{atanasov2022onset, adlam2020understandingdoubledescentrequires, Lin20201BiasVariance, atanasovscalingandrenorm}.
 As a result, deep ensembles—ensembles of deep neural networks—remain a popular method for variance reduction \citep{Ganaie2022, fort2020deepensembleslosslandscape}, and uncertainty estimation \citep{LakshminarayananUncertaintyEstimation}.

 A critical consideration in practice is the computational cost associated with ensemble methods.
 While increasing the number of predictors in an ensemble improves its accuracy (provided each ensemble member is ``competent'' \citep{theisen2023ensemblesreallyeffective}), each additional model incurs significant computational overhead.
 Supposing a fixed memory capacity for learned parameters, a more pragmatic comparison is between an ensemble of neural networks and a single large network with the same total parameter count.
-Indeed, recent studies have called into question the utility of an ensemble of deep networks relative to a single network of comparable total parameter count \citep{abe2022deepensemblesworknecessary, vyas2023featurelearningnetworksconsistentwidths}.
+Indeed, recent studies have called into question the utility of deep ensembles relative to a single network of comparable total size \citep{abe2022deepensemblesworknecessary, vyas2023featurelearningnetworksconsistentwidths}.
+However, because ensemble learning allows fully parallelized training and inference, it will likely remain an attractive option in practice.
+A robust understanding of when an ensemble of small neural networks might \textit{approach} the performance of a single large neural network is therefore needed.

-Originally introduced as a fast approximation to Kernel Ridge Regression, random-feature ridge regression (RFRR) \cite{rahimi2007random} has emerged as a rich ``toy model'' for deep learning, capturing non-trivial effects of dataset size and network width \citep{Canatar2021, atanasov2023the, mei2022generalization}.
-While over-fitting effects known as ``double-descent'' may lead to non-monotonic behavior of the loss in both deep networks and ridge regression \citep{DAscoli2020, nakkiran2019more, nakkiran2019deepdoubledescentbigger, adlam2020understandingdoubledescentrequires, Lin20201BiasVariance}, double-descent can be mitigated by optimally tuning the ridge parameter \citep{nakkiran2020optimal, Advani2020, Canatar2021, Simon2023}.
+Originally introduced as a fast approximation to Kernel Ridge Regression, random-feature ridge regression (RFRR) \citep{rahimi2007random} has emerged as a rich ``toy model'' for deep learning, capturing non-trivial effects of dataset size and network width \citep{Canatar2021, atanasov2023the, mei2022generalization}.
+In particular, the generalization error of deep networks and RFRR can vary non-monotonically with dataset size and feature count due to over-fitting effects known as ``double-descent'' \citep{DAscoli2020, nakkiran2019more, nakkiran2019deepdoubledescentbigger, adlam2020understandingdoubledescentrequires, Lin20201BiasVariance}, or ``multiple descent'' \cite{DAscoli2020,Ganguli_CorrelatedRegression, Meng2022-lh}.
+However, these overfitting effects can be mitigated with an optimally tuned ridge parameter \citep{nakkiran2020optimal, Advani2020, Canatar2021, Simon2023}.
 Specifically, \citeauthor{Simon2023} showed that in RFRR, test risk decreases monotonically with model size and dataset size when the ridge parameter is optimally chosen.

-In this present work, we study the tradeoff between the number of predictors and the size of each predictor in ensembles of RFRR models.
-We find that with a fixed total parameter budget, minimal error is achieved by a single predictor trained on the full set of features, provided the ridge parameter is optimally tuned.
-We analyze the trade-off between ensemble size and model size for tasks with a power-law eigenstructure, identifying regimes where near-optimal performance can still be achieved with an ensemble.
-Finally, we present experiments suggesting that this ``no free lunch from ensembles'' principle extends to deep feature-learning ensembles when network hyperparameters are finely tuned.
-The remainder of this work is organized as follows: